Teen Car Accidents: A Complete Guide

 According to traffic safety experts, more teens are on the road because they have more free time, later curfews, and more opportunities to drive at night.
 Car accidents during the summer that involve teen drivers are commonly caused by:

 • Inexperience behind the wheel.
-Driver errors account for more than half of the accidents.
+Driver errors account for more than half of teen car accidents.
 This includes not clearly assessing the environment while they are behind the wheel.
 Parents should be certain their teen is old enough to drive in the state in which they are licensed.

 • Driving too fast for road conditions, even if the driver isn’t going over the posted speed limit, can be incredibly dangerous for any driver.
 It is especially dangerous for inexperienced drivers.